ebmdatalab/openpath-pipeline/data_sources/exeter/README.md

 * Cherlton Fitzpaine Surgery (9) (49 tests) - part of Mid Devon Medical Practice (L83023)
 * Belvedere (BELV) (100 tests) - mental health

-There are a bynch of hopsitals in there, I think with the word "Hospital" in the `Requesting_Organisation_Desc` field.
+There are a bynch of hospitals in there, I think with the word "Hospital" in the `Requesting_Organisation_Desc` field.

-There's also a few which are branch surgeries:

-TODO: write a script to output all these
+With Rich's local knowledge, we've made a mapping file `exeter_practices_branch.csv`

 # Anonymising the dataframe